 According to one description the player to dealer's right leads to the first trick, dealer playing second to the trick.

-There is also a rather rare variation called Kozel (goat).
-In this, there can be up to five players, and four cards are dealt to each player.
-The only possible leads are a single card or three cards of the same suit.
+There is a variation of Bura called Kozel (goat).
+The money version of this game can be played by up to five players.
+Four cards are dealt to each player and the only possible leads are a single card or three cards of the same suit.
 A Bura of three trumps or a hand of 4 aces wins the pot.
 If neither of these happens, the hand is played out to the end, the players replenishing their hands after each trick while the stock lasts.
 When all the cards have been played the points in the players' tricks are counted and the player who has most points wins the pot (in case of equality the pot is divided).

 A computer game BurKozel is available from S_K Tools.